Krisztián Kulcsár

-Krisztián Kulcsár (born 28 June 1971) is a Hungarian fencer, who has won two Olympic silver medals in the team épée competition.
+Krisztián Kulcsár (born 28 June 1971) is a Hungarian fencer and politician.
+He has won two Olympic silver medals in the team épée competition.
 He became world champion in 2007.
 As of 2013, he is deputy chairman of the Hungarian Fencing Federation.
+He was elected member of the National Assembly in 2026 representing the Budapest 10th constituency.
 Kulcsár has a university degree in Economics and Law.
 In his private life, he is married with two daughters and one son.

 Kulcsár was elected President of the Hungarian Olympic Committee (MOB) on 2 May 2017, replacing Zsolt Borkai.
 The general assembly of MOB withdrew confidence from Kulcsár on 30 December 2021.
 Therefore, Kulcsár resigned from his position with effect from 31 January 2022.